doori/GSoC-submission/README.md

 This page summarizes the work done as part of Google Summer of Code 2019 project; it contains links to github pull requests, performance analysis document, presentation slides, and code documentation.

 ### Project Description: [Spark and Parquet Backend for cBioPortal Web API](https://summerofcode.withgoogle.com/projects/#5105508921376768)
 cBioPortal utilizes a Spring MVC architecture with MyBatis for the persistence layer and a relational database (MySQL) for data storage.
 As the number and size of cancer datasets increase, high-performance computing and storage will only become more vital in providing an adequate cBioPortal user experience.
-The primary goal of this project was to create a prototype which improves performance of the existing web APIs that support the Study Summary View for large sample cohorts..
+The primary goal of this project was to create a prototype which improves performance of the existing web APIs that support the Study Summary View for large sample cohorts.

 ### Pull Requests
 A utility for writing Parquet files and all 7 APIs used in Study Summary View page were implemented, reviewed and merged for the proof of concept.